Hotel Investment: an Updated Outlook

 RevPAR (or “revenue per available room”) is another metric hotel investors use to measure operating performance.

 To calculate RevPAR, simply take the Average Daily Rate, and multiply by the Occupancy Rate.

 For example, let’s say a hotel has a total of 150 rooms, of which the average occupancy rate is 70%.
 The average daily rate for a room is $100 a night.
 The RevPAR would then be 70% of $100, or $70.

 A Note on Market Volatility

 To put things into perspective, let’s look at the recent impact of COVID-19.
 Generally, demand for hotels comes from two primary travel categories: business, and leisure.
-This past year, both were disrupted.
+The pandemic disrupted both of these categories.
 Corporate clients who would normally hold room blocks for extended periods of time put their plans on pause, opting to host meetings over Zoom rather than in person.
 On top of this, many casual travelers were not comfortable staying in hotels due to health and safety concerns.